-This change of Seasons is killing me.
+This change of Seasons is always a shock to the system.
 I mean really, give me a break!
 I can't get out of bed in the morning.
 I want to eat everything in the kitchen including the fridge and stove.
 I am homesick.
 I want to move back in with my parents and play in the park with my friends and come in for a nice, warm dinner that I didn't have to prepare.

 I want recess.
-I demand milk, cookies and my flannel blanket for 30 minutes per day as a break from my work (which often involves a blanket, cookies and me sleeping on the floor).
+I demand milk, cookies and my flannel blanket for 30 minutes per day as a break from my work.
 I want to be 15 and have a boyfriend who is 17.
 I want him to "neck" with me and let me wear his jacket.

 I want to skip class and have a crush on one of my teachers.
-I want to see that teacher in the grocery store and be amazed that he goes to a grocery store and he is human and he exists outside of school and he is completely ignorning me and walking at a brisk pace.
+I want to see that teacher in the grocery store and be amazed that he goes to a grocery store and he is human and he exists outside of school.
 I want to call my friends and talk on the phone for hours because the phone is all we have.
 I want to see my friends instead of texting them.
 I want a slumber party where everyone sleeps at a house other than mine.
 I want us to make popcorn and smoke my grandfather's pipe and call our favourite boys and hang up because their is no caller ID.

 I want to know why it's so dark out so much earlier and why we change the time - I mean really, isn't life difficult enough?

-I want to understand why on earth I live in Montreal.
+I want to understand why on earth I live in a freezing cold climate.
 I know I will be asking myself this during the first snowstorm when I am wet and freezing and tired of snow banks and ice and looking like I have turned a new shade of green.

 Any way, I'm off to sleep.
 I am hoping that I will fall into a deep delicious dream.
-I'll be chilling under a palm tree by the ocean and David Beckham will be feeding me a piece strawberry cheesecake by the spoonful.
-I'll be getting my daily fruit intake and a whole lot more.
+I'll be chilling under a palm tree by the ocean with David Beckham.
+Winter will be nowhere in sight - just a faint childhood memory.